 All new working arrangements and protocols and changes to normal duties should be negotiated rather than imposed.
 Staff working in changed circumstances can only carry out a reasonable workload which should be discussed collectively.
 Staff should not be asked to carry out duties which are clearly outside the scope of their job description and employment contract.
 The NEU is asking all schools to agree to carry out a workload impact assessment in September which reviews staff workload and seeks to ensure it does not increase due to new working arrangements.

 Where can I find advice on safe working in school?

-NEU advice is on safe working in school covers the need to minimise the number of students and staff at school and to establish, in consultation with staff, protocols for social distancing, contact with and between students, and hygiene and cleaning procedures.
+The NEU advice on safe working in school covers the need to minimise the number of students and staff at school and to establish, in consultation with staff, protocols for social distancing, contact with and between students, and hygiene and cleaning procedures.

 Where can I find advice on safe working at home?

-See also NEU advice on keeping your self safe while working at home.
+See also NEU advice on keeping yourself safe while working at home.

 Where can I find advice on supporting students who are at home?

 Should I still be getting my PPA time?

 Yes, entitlements to PPA time are unaffected by the current situation.
 New ways of working may, however, mean that you need to discuss with your employer how the appropriate PPA time is organised and provided.